maxdemarzi/neo_permissions/README.md

 See http://maxdemarzi.com/?s=batch for walk-through.

-...or download [the jar file](https://dl.dropbox.com/u/57740873/batch-import-jar-with-dependencies.jar)  from dropbox and copy jar file into generator directory.
+...or download [the jar file](https://dl.dropbox.com/u/57740873/batch-import-jar-with-dependencies.jar) from dropbox and copy it into generator directory.

 Generator